matuteiglesias/journal/content/JobMarket/2023-04-27_Updated_and_Customized_LaTeX_CV_Templates.md

 - Updated LaTeX code for CV formatting, incorporating document properties and packages for a professional layout.
 - Provided an updated LaTeX template for CVs, including layout configurations and document properties.
 - Modified LaTeX code snippet to accommodate Spanish language formatting for CVs.
-- Offered a LaTeX code example for a CV layout, with sections for personal information, education, and professional experience.
+- Offered a LaTeX code example for a CV layout, with sections for personal information, [[education]], and professional experience.
-- Shared a resume example tailored for academic and consulting roles, highlighting experience, skills, and education.
+- Shared a resume example tailored for academic and consulting roles, highlighting experience, skills, and [[education]].
 - Developed a structured LaTeX template for Matías Nehuen Iglesias, including sections for personal information, experience, and custom formatting commands.

 ### Achievements